eding42/pycpu/README.md

 A. Curses implementation planned and in development.

-# Supported Systems (So Far)
+# Supported Systems
-**Please note that this list is far from exhaustive. pycpu should still work with any reasonably up to date system on this list.**
+**Please note that this list is far from exhaustive. pycpu should still work with any reasonably up to date system, provided architectural requirements are fulfilled.**

 ### Operating Systems

 * Linux (Ubuntu/Debian, should work on other distros with a little work)
-* Windows 10 (WORK IN PROGRESS)
+* Windows 10 - Planned
 * ChromeOS - CPU Frequency and other sensors most likely broke.
 Missing many dependencies.

 ### CPUs